San Juan Island Shared-Use Trail

 Use this page to follow project progress, add your questions and ideas, and track important dates.
 The tools below allow community members to provide feedback along the way.
 To participate, make sure you're registered in the "Engage San Juan County" platform.

-San Juan County is eager to begin developing a plan for a shared-use trail connecting the Town of Friday Harbor to the Zylstra Lake Preserve.
-The project is in the very early, conceptual stages of development and the public will have multiple opportunities to come together and provide feedback and input.
+San Juan County is developing a plan for a shared-use trail connecting the Town of Friday Harbor with neighborhoods, public lands, and other amenities.
+The project is in development and the public will have multiple opportunities to come together and provide feedback and input.

 History

-Zylstra Lake Preserve lies at the center of multiple corridors that have been identified in over two decades of the County’s Parks Trails and Natural Areas Plan, which is now called the Recreation, Open Space, and Stewardship Plan.
+Zylstra Lake Preserve as one possible destination, lies at the center of multiple corridors that have been identified in over two decades of the County’s Parks Trails and Natural Areas Plan, which is now called the Recreation, Open Space, and Stewardship Plan.
 These corridors are important opportunities to:

 • Promote nonmotorized transportation